 Kontek: PFL and UFC 238.
 Sit down Thursday night with a pizza and some beers, put on the PFL and watch the exciting league format that is a cool niche in the sport.
 Then, on Friday, get the wings and beer for the Invicta fights.
 Finally, on Saturday, get a nice steak and some whiskey, order the UFC pay-per-view, and cap off the weekend with more top-level fight action.
 It’s gonna be a good weekend.

 Henderson: Well, it looks like someone is planning on getting fat and drunk.
-In all seriousness, though, this is a weekend where MMA should come front in center in your life.
+In all seriousness, though, this is a weekend where MMA should come front and center in your life.
 The PFL has been delivering entertaining events from its inception, and the UFC’s Saturday offering is a ridiculously stacked lineup.
 Invicta bridges the gap between those two shows and gives fans a three-day feast of MMA.

 |Fight||Kontek’s Pick||Henderson’s Pick|